spychiatrist/lab-site/content/people/valts.md

 +++

-Valts is a second-year PhD student in computer science.
-He graduated with a degree in Electrical and Electronic Engineering from Nanyang Technological University in Singapore.
-In the past he has worked on rescue robotics and stereo vision.
-He is interested in robotics and machine learning, in particular developing algorithms that would improve robot understanding of the real world and allow competent interactions with people.
+Valts is a second-year PhD student in computer science, co-advised by Yoav Artzi in Cornell Tech.
+He applies machine learning techniques to robotics problems, attempting to scale them beyond instrumented environments and towards more complex real-world scenarios.
+Currently he trains robots to follow natural language instructions and perform manipulation behaviors in simulation, with the goal of transfer to a real robot.
+This involves using reinforcement learning, imitation learning, transfer learning, domain adaptation and other learning methods, but also designing new models and algorithms that are uniquely tailored for robotics tasks.
+In the past he has also worked on rescue robots, stereo vision and participated in various robotics competitions.